Elfie Donnelly: Films

 In 2003, this was followed by Bibi Blocksberg and the Secret of the Blue Owls with Marie Luise Stahl as Elea as the second major character.
 In both films, Sidonie von Krosigk played Bibi and Katja Riemann, Ulrich Noethen, Corinna Harfouch had other major roles.

-In 2005 and 2006, Donnelly wrote the script to a third Bibi Blocksberg film, and together with her husband Paul Arató, she wrote the film scripts Emma Panther and Der kleine Medicus (not finished yet) - both family entertainment films.
+In 2005 and 2006, Donnelly wrote the script to a third Bibi Blocksberg film, and together with her husband Paul Arató, she wrote the film scripts Emma Panther and Der kleine Medicus - both family entertainment films.
 Also in 2006, Donnelly wrote the script to the romantic dramedy film Töne aller Arten based on the book by Peter Trabert.

 Currently the author couple Donnelly-Arató are working on a new multimedia character for children.

 Donnelly has also written the script for the film Apuena.